 Did you know that DNA gets its own day?
 It’s today!
-National DNA Day has been celebrated for the past 15 years, since the human genome was sequenced.
+National DNA Day has been celebrated since 2003, when the human genome was sequenced.

 But what is that mystery molecule?
 And how can we use the information stored inside DNA’s secret code to monitor and improve human health?

 Below are five important facts about everyone’s favorite double helix:

 1) DNA, short for deoxyribonucleic acid, is composed of four different bases.
 The four bases, abbreviated A, T, C and G, are repeated billions of times throughout your genome – the precise genetic code that makes you, you.